Rene Bonfils – 20 o 1355

 John thought for a moment

-“I thought the Prince and other rulers were keen to marry Ximene?
+“I thought the Prince and other suitors were keen to marry Ximene?
 I thought the intention of all of them was to declare an independent Occitan and in this way extend their own territories”

 The Earl frowned.